BookTube: Traditions

 Much of BookTube and its culture overlaps with the broader YouTube writing community.
-It's common for BookTubers to also be writers, and their videos can include writing advice or author logs.
+It is common for BookTubers to also be writers, and their videos can include writing advice or author logs.
 Individual BookTubers have had an impact on the community as they write, publish, and promote their own books on their channel.

 Outside of YouTube, BookTubers can be found at book and YouTube conventions like YallFest, BookCon, and VidCon.

 Financial aspects

-Booktubers with a large following earn revenue off of the videos that they are making.
-Through monetization, affiliate links, and sponsorships Booktubers earn money directly from their views and subscribers.
-While there is money being brought in, it has also been cited that there is a consumerism that goes alongside Booktube.
-Popular creators have been credited with saying that there is a pressure to have full, gorgeous, bookshelves with little concern regarding the number of books actually being read.
+BookTubers with a large following earn revenue off of the videos they make.
+Through monetization, affiliate links and sponsorships, BookTubers earn money directly from their views and subscribers.
+While there is money being brought in, it has also been cited that there is consumerism that goes alongside BookTube.
+Popular creators have been credited with saying that there is pressure to have full, gorgeous bookshelves with little concern regarding the number of books actually being read.

-Diversity on Booktube
+Diversity on BookTube

-Diversity, and the lack of diverse creators is a continuous problem throughout the Booktube community.
-Due to Youtube's algorithm, Black creators rack up less views, and have less subscribers compared to their White counterparts.
-As a way to call out this lack of diversity, outspoken Booktubers create videos highlighting the issue where they discuss ways to combat it.
+The lack of diverse BookTubers is considered a problem in the community.
+Black creators rack up less views and have fewer subscribers compared to their White counterparts.
+As a way to call out this lack of diversity, outspoken BookTubers create videos highlighting the issue where they discuss ways to combat it.
 Creators also call out this lack of diversity within the publishing industry by centering videos around, or only reading books that represent marginalized groups.

-Currently the most subscribed to Black Booktuber is Joel Rochester (fictionalfates).